TORU0239/SAssess/README.md

 6. When clicking Drop Off Point, app calls and initializes another activity with information from user.
 7. Users can choose Pick-Up Point, Drop-Off Point, and Date, and send a request to book.
 8. Because not given any API for booking, request is a kind of dummy.

+### How to run (for debugging in Android Studio)
+1. After forking repository 'SAssess', programmers can import this project to Android Studio.
+2. Run SAssess.
+3. Users can choose date and time they want to pick and drop, then push orange color button, to fetch pick-up point.
+4. Then users can proceed on next step as described above.